TUIASI-AC-IoT/proiectrcp2025-biteater/README.md

 ## 🚀 Client Protocol Documentation

-This document describes the sequence of `Message` packets sent by the client for various operations, including file transfer and connection settings.
+This section describes the sequence of `Message` packets sent by the client for various operations, including file transfer and connection settings.

 The message structure is `Message(PacketType, SequenceNumber, Data)`.